Morpho-lang/morpho/help/fespace.md

     var layout = fs.layout(field)
     print layout

+This is useful when you need to understand how local node values are mapped into the underlying storage of a `Field`.

 ## NodeElementIndex
 [tagnodeelementindex]: # (nodeelementindex)

 Returns a tuple describing where a given node stores its degree of freedom in a field.
 The tuple has the form `(grade, element id, index)`:

     print fs.nodeElementIndex(0)

+This can be used together with `Field` indexing to locate the value associated with a given node.

 ## NodeCoords
 [tagnodecoords]: # (nodecoords)